cubesatlab/cubedos/samples/README.md

   STM32F4-discovery board.

 + `Tests`: I'm not sure what this is.
 I think it is just a holding area for CubedOS tests that need to be integrated into the test program.
+Once that integration is complete this folder can be deleted.